uwmadisoncals/cals-main-plugins/connections/README.txt

 * REST API: More work done to support the entry endpoint for the REST API.
 * PHPUnit: Add framework to support unit testing to help ensure even more stable build releases.

-= 8.5.30 11/29/2016 =
-* TWEAK: Revert form action to not include the form action.
-* BUG: Ensure enhanced select renders the placeholder values correctly when viewing on a mobile device.
-* BUG: Enable search for the Address Line 4, District and Country fields.
-* OTHER: Correct method capitalization.
-* DEV: Correct inline code doc punctuation.
-* I18N: Update POT file.
-* I18N: Update MO files.

-= 8.5.29 11/10/2016 =
-* NEW: Add filter to the `document_title_parts` filter to properly set the browser tab/window title if `wp_title()` is not being used by the theme.
-* TWEAK: Remove the $cached terms params in the Term REST endpoint.
-* TWEAK: Suppress potential PHP notice from being thrown by `unserialize()` in `cnEntry::getAddresses()`.
-* TWEAK: Ensure the home page URL always has a trailing slash in the callback function for the `page_link` filter.
-* TWEAK: Add readonly support to cnHML::select() by making the actualy select field disabled and adding a new hidden input with the same name and value.
-* TWEAK: Only add the search form action attribute if the directory permalink is being added.
-* TWEAK: Force date format in datepicker because, since WP 4.4, WP sets a default format based on the date format set on the General Settings admin page.
-Those formats are not compatible with the expected date format to be saved.
-* TWEAK: Remove unnecessary trailing semi-colon from datepicker init function call.
-* TWEAK: Remove usage of deprecated $connections global var from cnEntry::getDates().
-* TWEAK: Set the form action attribute to default to the `home_id` shortcode default so searches are always from the directory root page.
-* TWEAK: Add a saving bool parameter to the cnRetrieve class for addresses, phone numbers and such to allow addresses and such to be queried regardless of current logged user permissions.
-* TWEAK: Update the entries address, phone, etc.. object caches on updates.
-This is to ensure the ID of each address, phone, etc.. is updated to reflect the ID in the database vs. leaving it as `0`.
-* TWEAK: Convert the WP default date format WP jQuery UI datepicker compatible format.
-* BUG: Update the `[upcoming_list]` shortcode so it will function correctly with templates which support the Template Customizer.
-* BUG: Fix the display of the changelog of add-ons.
-* DEV: phpDoc Block corrections.
-* I18N: Update POT file.
-* I18N: Update MO files.

-= 8.5.28 10/12/2016 =
-* NEW: Introduce the `connections_page_connections_settings-{tab_name}` action hook.
-* NEW: Introduce the `cn_pre_handle_404_retrieve_atts` filter hook.
-* NEW: Introduce cnLicense_Status.
-* TWEAK: Improve the page load time of the Plugins admin page by batching together license checks into a single HTTP request.
-* TWEAK: Set option group name one instead of repeating the logic several times in cnSettingsAPI::form().
-* TWEAK: Add support for the `invalid_item_id` error status reported by EDD-SL.
-* TWEAK: Register all item licenses with cnLicense_Status.
-* TWEAK: Remove unused `cnLicense::status()` method.
-* TWEAK: Remove use of transients made obsolete by cnLicense_Status.
-* BUG: Reset the `category_exclude` shortcode option if querying entry by slug.
-* BUG: The `connections_license_data` should not be autoloaded.
-* BUG: The basename and slug array values do not need to be set as defaults because they are auto created from file path and item name.
-* DEV: phpDoc block fixes.

-= 8.5.27 10/08/2016 =
-* NEW: Introduce the `cn_search_like_shortword` filter.
-* NEW: Introduce cnPlugin_Updater class.
-* TWEAK: Switch from using EDD_SL_Plugin_Updater to cnPlugin_Updater..
-* TWEAK: Update WordPress API to 2.0-beta15
-* TWEAK: Tweak the term slug sanitize_callback to use the `WP_REST_Controller::sanitize_slug()` callback.
-* TWEAK: Remove unnecessary break statements in a switch.
-* TWEAK: Ensure trailing slash in cnLicense::license() request.
-* BUG: Ensure changelog section existing before trying to parse it.
-* BUG: The upgrade notice is a string, not an array.
-* OTHER: Correct misspelling.
-* OTHER: Update copyright year in cnLicense.
-* DEV: phpDoc fixes.

-= 8.5.26 09/16/2016 =
-* NEW: Add a new CSV export config option to export categories as child_of the defined parent category into their own csv column.
-* NEW: Add support for the WP REST API.
-This is alpha status and only supports the directory categories.
-* TWEAK: Add the `cn-left` and `cn-right` class to the Default Entry Card template for easier selection.
-* TWEAK: Add status codes to return value of cnLicense::statusMessage().
-* TWEAK: Register settings license field once per item instead of once for all items so `cnLicense::field()` will be unique per item instead of last item activated.
-* TWEAK: Optimize `cnLicense::field()` by removing duplicate code by utilizing `cnLicense::statusMessage()`.
-* TWEAK: Delete license transient on activate/delete.
-* TWEAK: Update admin CSS with updates styles for the Settings admin page, Licenses tab.
-* TWEAK: Refactor `cnSettingsAPI::form()`, basic code cleanup.
-* TWEAK: Trigger 404 if entry not found instead of displaying a "no results" message.
-* TWEAK: Add try/catch to `cnOutput::getDateBlock()` to prevent fatal PHP errors when init'ing `DateTime()` with an invalid date format.
-* TWEAK: Reset the min/max-width CSS values on the search input on the frontend to fix some of the odd global defaults that themes set.
-* BUG: Remove include `wp-load.php` in WordFence Falcon Cache compatibility callback which caused fatal PHP errors.
-* BUG: Remove `px` unit from the social media network icon img tags as that is not valid markup.
-* BUG: Change `cn-category-%d` from an `id` to a `class` because it can be output on the page more than once.
-* BUG: Add missing `$orderBy` var to `cn_term_clauses` filter.
-* BUG: Fix a couple undefined variable PHP notices being generated by cnvCard.
-* BUG: Remove unnecessary `ob_clean()` call in cnvCard.
-* OTHER: Correct misspellings.
-* DEV: phpDoc fixes.
-* DEV: Stub some phpDoc in cnvCard.
-* DEV: Clean up some code alignment issues in cnvCard.
-* DEV: Add the WP REST API to the vendors folder.

-= 8.5.25 09/07/2016 =
-* BUG: Do not try to get term ancestor hierarchy if the term is a root parent.
-* COMPATIBILITY: Convert NOWDOC block to HEREDOC block for PHP5.2.x holdouts.
-* COMPATIBILITY: Add action which should flush the Wordfence Falcon Cache when an entry/term is added/updated/deleted.
-* TWEAK: Pass WP_Error codes results from `wp_remote_get()` during license status check so they can be displayed.

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

 == Upgrade Notice ==

-= 8.5.25 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.2.

-= 8.5.26 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.2.

-= 8.5.27 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.2.

-= 8.5.28 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.2.

-= 8.5.29 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.3.

-= 8.5.30 =
-It is recommended to backup before updating.
-Requires WordPress >= 4.3.

 = 8.5.31 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.3.